 Gay Days Orlando is an annual event that’s billed as a vacation celebration for Disney’s LBGTQ+ community.
 It’s essentially Walt Disney World’s unofficial pride weekend and draws over 50,000 people each year.

 The event is a great way to meet fellow non-cis Disney fanatics and LGBTQ+ singles and families.

 The weekend is filled with different events including expos, pool parties, bingo, redshirt days at a Disney park, food events, and more.
 Some events are 18+ (and risque) but most are all-ages and family-friendly.

 Gay Days Orlando is not promoted or sponsored by Walt Disney World.

-The next event will be held June 2 – 6, 2022.
+The previous event was held last June 2 – 6, 2022.
 For more details, visit gaydays.com and onemagicalweekend.com.